Cornwall, Ontario: Ethnic history

 The post-contact regional population was a mixture of French Canadian, Ojibwe and Mohawk residents.
 Then came an influx of American Loyalists and refugees from the Thirteen Colonies, along with other French Canadian and Acadian migrants.
 Then poor Scottish and Irish immigrants and refugees who arrived from overseas and other parts of Canada.
 The different groups mixed and integrated over time, with family names and histories reflecting a blending of different backgrounds that became typical of Eastern Ontario.

-Smaller but impressive contributions in the region were made by a host of other migrants from Jewish traders, craftsmen, and merchants to Eastern European refugees and even a significant body of former slaves.
+Smaller but impressive contributions in the region were made by a host of other migrants, from Jewish traders, craftsmen, and merchants to Eastern European refugees and even a significant body of former slaves.
 Many of the stories go unreported in standard histories, which pass over the remarkable history of migration in the region.
 One good example is the story of John Baker, who died in Cornwall in 1871 at the age of 93.
 Born in Lower Canada, he was said to be the last Canadian born into slavery and had been an active soldier in the War of 1812 who fought in both Canada and Europe.
 Slavery was ended in the colony of Upper Canada in stages; in 1793, the importing of slaves was banned, and in 1819, Upper Canada Attorney-General John Robinson declared all slaves in the colony to be freed, making Upper Canada the first place in the British Empire and even the world that unequivocally moved towards the formal abolition of chattel slavery.
 Most of the former slaves settled and integrated into the same communities in which they were freed.
 By 1833, this process of liberation had succeeded throughout the British Empire by the decision to free all of its slaves.
-It was the first major state in world history to abolish slavery, and Ontario was the place that the process first bore fruit.
+It was the first major state in world history to abolish slavery, and Ontario was the place where the process first bore fruit.
 John Baker, the last slave to be born into slavery in Canada, died in Cornwall.